Lead Isotopes in Archaeology: An Interactive Textbook

 Editor

-This work has been partially funded by the German Research Foundation (DFG) through the project NFDI4Earth (NFDI4Earth Educational Pilot, DFG project no. 460036893, https://www.nfdi4earth.de/) within the German National Research Data Infrastructure (NFDI, https://www.nfdi.de/).
+Version 0.1 has been funded by the German Research Foundation (DFG) through the project NFDI4Earth (NFDI4Earth Educational Pilot, DFG project no. 460036893, https://www.nfdi4earth.de/) within the German National Research Data Infrastructure (NFDI, https://www.nfdi.de/).